 Finally, at two years and eight months, almost a year after her initial diagnosis, Keira started receiving Remicade infusions.
 Within two weeks, her symptoms improved.
 Her family felt like they were seeing the "real" her: a child who was free from daily pain.

-Over her life, Keira has received more than 80 infusions in addition to a daily drug regiment.
+Over her life, Keira has received more than 80 infusions in addition to a daily drug regimen.
 While her family is so thankful they have a treatment plan that helps manage the disease, it is not enough.
 The disease is not in remission, she experiences multiple side effects from the medications and spends a significant amount of time at the hospital with doctors.
-She not only has active arthritis, but uveitis, gastrointestinal issues,problems with granulomatous
+She not only has active arthritis but uveitis, gastrointestinal issues, problems with granulomatous

 inflammation on her skin and parotid glands, and now must begin daily injections of growth hormone.